|Last Update||Nov 10 2021|

 Centralized logging lets you bypass this headache.
 Instead of relying on access to hundreds of different machines, you designate one accessible location for all your log data.

-Centralized Logging Tools make troubleshooting faster
+Centralized Logging Systems make troubleshooting faster

 How much time do you spend finding logs, not solving problems?

 You may know where the logs are on your local machine, but do you know exactly where to find them for a customer in Ohio?
 Where to find logs for a user running a beta?
 You might not know off the top of your head.
-It can be difficult to keep track of this information (and it’s even more difficult if you create multiple applications).
+It can be challenging to keep track of this information (and it’s even more difficult if you create multiple applications).

 Let’s take a look at a potential process for finding logs when you don’t know the location: